 The decision of the Minister is the start.
 I believe goodwill will sort out the details.

 The rigorous study of history at third and fourth levels often profoundly enhances our understanding of the past and casts light on how modern societies address key modern problems from their historical development.
 In my own case, studying the work of G.R.
 Elton on the Tudor period, and Lewis Namier and A.J.P.
-Taylor on the 19th and 20th centuries, under the guidance of great historians like Professor Maureen Wall and Professor Art Cosgrove, certainly gave me a powerful insight into the past.
-Historians have helped us to understand the past since ancient times, such as Herodotus, Tacitus and Livy, all the way down to Edward Gibbon and David Hume in modern Britain.
+Taylor on the 19th and 20th centuries, under the guidance of great historians like Professor Maureen Wall and Professor Art Cosgrove, gave me a powerful insight into the past.
+Historians, such as Herodotus, Tacitus and Livy, all the way down to Edward Gibbon and David Hume in modern Britain, have helped us understand the past since ancient times.
 Our own pre-colonial and medieval history was documented in the Annala Uladh, the great annals of our nation, and in the later works of Mícheál Ó Cléirigh and the Four Masters.
 Studying such works gives us a great insight into how we became what we are today.

-I welcome the Minister's decision and commend him on it.
+I welcome the Minister's decision and commend him for it.